Yayaka Protocol and Highly Distributed Social Blogging

 High extensibility with layered protocols means we can extend our web services uniquely in cooperation with other services which have a common view.

 Here are the features of Yayaka Protocol to perform the purposes.
+In order to carry out the idea above, the following features will be implemented in the protocol.

 - Easily migration between servers.